darfink/tap-rs/README.md

 The tap operation takes, and then returns, full ownership of the variable being tapped.
-This means that the closure may have mutable access to the variable, even if the variable is otherwise immutable.
-Mutating closures require the `|mut name|` pattern, and so can be easily distinguished from non-mutating taps.
+This means that the closure may have mutable access to the variable, even if the variable was previously immutable.
+This prevents accidental mutation.

 ## Features